Abhayb12/firstrestapi/README.md

-This is a api for hospital management.
+My first api for learning and understanding spring boot in which this is a student management system.